 Radars which are mainly used for tropical cyclone monitoring have been provided by by Australia for Fiji, including one for the regional centre and by Japan for Bangladesh and Pakistan.
 These radars had contributed substantially to the detection, monitoring and forecasting of tropical cyclones in the recipient countries.

 In the 1980's the Typhoon Committee carried out the Typhoon Operational Experiment (TOPEX) to test the typhoon warning system under real typhoon conditions.
 The 3-year project produced a useful data set and enabled Typhoon Committee Members to greatly improve their forecasting ability and measures related to disaster preparedness.

 Seven WMO International Workshops on Tropical Cyclones (IWTC) have been held at four-yearly intervals since 1985.
-Each workshop served as a forum for the interaction between tropical cyclone researchers and forecasters.
-It's objective was to encourage the application of research results to operational usage.
-Major outputs of these workshops were the publication of the books ``Global Guide to tropical Cyclone Forecasting`` and ``Global Perspectives on Tropical Cyclones` both of which are TCP projects.
+Each workshop served as a forum for interaction among tropical cyclone researchers and forecasters.
+Its objective was to encourage the application of research results to operational usage.
+Major outputs of these workshops were the publication of the books "Global Guide to tropical Cyclone Forecasting" and "Global Perspectives on Tropical Cyclones."

 Regional Computer Network